Crossover SUV, or tall wagon—which suits you best?

 In reality, the usability of the two cabins is a bit different.
 Both of these models have back seats that aren’t as comfortable as what you’d get in a mid-size sedan; they make some compromises in contouring and support in the name of flat folding for expanded cargo space.
 The third-row seating option the RAV4 offered in its last generation is now a distant memory, and both models have a reasonably spacious back seat.
 Where you’ll notice the Soul’s smaller dimensions is in its width; placing three adults across in the back seat is pretty much impossible in the Soul, but doable for short stints in the RAV4.
 Ride quality is quite impressive in either of these models, but we’d probably give the RAV4 our comfort preference for its generally quieter cabin.

 The RAV4 is strong on safety.
-It earns five stars overall from the NHTSA and a Top Safety Pick+ award from the IIHS.
-The latest Soul gets top IIHS ‘good’ results as well as five stars in all crash categories—though it lacks forward-collision warnings and automatic braking.
+It earns five stars overall from the NHTSA and a Top Safety Pick+ award from the IIHS, and it includes automatic emergency braking as standard.
+The latest Soul gets five stars in all crash categories from the feds—though it lacks forward-collision warnings and automatic braking.
 Outward visibility in either of these models isn’t ideal, however.